BrainDynamicsUSYD/spikegrid/README.md

 Note: compiling openCV will also require CMake

 Other Note: doing `CC=Clang CXX=clang make` will compile the code with clang (if installed).
 This can be useful as clang will warn on different things to GCC.
 I would like to reduce the very large number of warnings this generates

+#Documentation
+Some developer documentation can be auto-generated from the code using Doxygen with the following command: `make docs`